kinow/iiif.io/source/api/annex/drag-and-drop/index.md

 ## Abstract
 {:.no_toc}
-This document describes a pattern for the implementation of drag and drop fuctionality for IIIF Presentation API and Image API resources.
+This document describes a pattern for the implementation of drag and drop fuctionality for [IIIF Presentation API][prezi-api] and [Image API][image-api] resources.

 Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss]